zhenyiizhang/DeepRUOTv2/README.md

   in_out_dim: 50 # Data dimension
 ```

 For other hyperparameters, we recommend using the same settings as `config/weinreb_config.yaml`.
 Note that the default setting for the hyperparameter `use_pinn`, which controls whether to update the score model in the final training phase, is set to False.
 Setting it to True may achieve better performance but will significantly increase training time.
 For more efficient training, we recommend setting it to False.
+If you encounter  `CUDA out of memory` error, you may set the parameters `sample_size` and `score_batch_size` to smaller values.

 For training, simply specify the path to your configuration file, and run  `train_RUOT.py`: